A Cotton Office in New Orleans: 1876 Impressionist Exhibition

 Edgar Degas showed A Cotton Office in New Orleans in 1876 at the Impressionists' second Paris exhibition.
 Other participating artists included Claude Monet, Berthe Morisot, Auguste Renoir, and Camille Pissarro.
 Degas exhibited A Cotton Office along with 23 other works including several of his laundress and ballet paintings.

 A Cotton Office was singled out more than other exhibited works for critical comment and received mostly positive reviews.
 Some critics favored A Cotton Office to the other works of Degas and other artists in the exhibition for its relatively finished quality.
-Critic Arthur Baigneres wrote, "One of the most reasonable of all [Degas's] pictures, which represents cotton merchants of New Orleans, gives us faces well-modeled and drawn with care… If one judged M. Degas only on the basis of this picture, one would be truly amazed to see him in such company."
-Similarly, Alfred de Lostalt published in his review of the 1876 exhibition that A Cotton Office "is also a good picture which has nothing to do with revolutionary methods."
-French art critic Marius Chaumelin noted that A Cotton Office offered a "remarkably painted" interior space and that the work "will not disappoint those who love accurate, frankly modern painting, and who think that the expression of ordinary life and execution ought to count."
+Critic Arthur Baigneres wrote, "One of the most reasonable of all [Degas's] pictures, which represents cotton merchants of New Orleans, gives us faces well-modeled and drawn with care...
+If one judged M. Degas only on the basis of this picture, one would be truly amazed to see him in such company."
+Similarly, Alfred de Lostalt published in his review of the 1876 exhibition that A Cotton Office "is also a good picture which has nothing to do with revolutionary methods".
+French art critic Marius Chaumelin noted that A Cotton Office offered a "remarkably painted" interior space and that the work "will not disappoint those who love accurate, frankly modern painting, and who think that the expression of ordinary life and execution ought to count".
 However, not all the reviews praised the painting.
 Novelist Emile Zola wrote that "as [Degas] completes his work, his draftsmanship becomes blurred and pathetic.
 He paints pictures like Portraits in an Office (New Orleans), halfway between a seascape and a plate from an illustrated journal.
 He has excellent artistic perspectives, but I am afraid his brush will never really be creative."

 Despite its notable critical popularity, Degas failed to sell A Cotton Office in the immediate aftermath of the 1876 exhibition.
+The painting, which depicted a dynamic and somewhat unconventional scene of workers in a cotton office, was praised for its unique composition and innovative use of space.
+However, the work was not commercially successful at the time, partly due to its departure from traditional, more idealized depictions of labor and life.
+Degas's focus on a more realistic, even gritty portrayal of everyday scenes was not yet widely appreciated by the art market.
+Over time, however, the piece gained recognition as one of his most significant works, reflecting his evolving style and departure from classical themes.